ArkThis/AHA_ObjectWorld/AHA-Features.md

 Just do so, by either drag-n-drop or changing relationships or references.

 Regardless of which file or media format.
 So the same for photos, videos, documents, anything.
 Even construction plans or automation G-codes.
-Anything can be depicted as MoDOs.
+Anything can be depicted as Objects.